Bedbugs are tiny bugs that feed on blood from animals or people. They have that name because they like to hide in bedding and mattresses.

 Bedbugs are not known to spread disease to people.
-But itching from the bites can be so bad that you may scratch hard enough to break the skin.
-That can lead to infection.
+But itching from the bites can be so bad that some people will scratch enough to cause breaks in the skin that get infected easily.
 The bites can also cause an allergic reaction in some people.

 Symptoms of bedbug bites include red, itchy bites on the skin, usually on the face, neck, arms, and shoulders.
 Bedbugs tend to leave straight rows of bites, unlike some other insects that leave bites here and there.
 You may have swelling where the bugs have bitten.
 Some people don't have symptoms.